Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * We represent detail-orientedness, creativity and passion.
 * Before using CNC carving put on safety goggles.
 * Take off the dust plugs and you will see the USB port.
-* You will make your Snapmaker more versatile adding the latest rotary module.
+* You will make your Snapmaker more versatile adding the latest Rotary Module.
 * Have you ever wandered: do I buy a 3D printer?
 Or do I buy a 3-in-one fabrication machine?
 * We feel disheartened by this terrible news too.
 * 2100 mm